WePrint3D/WePrint3D.github.io/_posts/2022-12-04-3D-Printing-Metal-parts-at-home.markdown

 tags: 3DPrinting Sherbrooke Metal
 ---

-The idea behind the 3d printer is to blablabalbabalbalaballablbala
+The idea behind the 3d printer is to blablabalbabalbalaballablbala, frank was here

 ## GitHub Pages Configuration